 Academic Advising.
 Students communicate regularly with their academic advisor.

-These communications involving questions about scheduling, issues that interfere with academic performance, resources to promote success, academic timelines, and so on.
+These communications involve questions about scheduling, issues that interfere with academic performance, resources to promote success, academic timelines, and so on.
 Academic advisors are not faculty but facilitate communication through the program and work with faculty.

 Professional Advising.
 Carver School faculty meet with students monthly to discuss topics of interest.
 These meetings are open to all Carver School students and are announced each semester.
-Topics 47 Revised as of 02/01/2023 may include career options, licensure, research, client populations, or open sessions.
-Each session opens with a brief introduction of the topic and a few key points about the topic, but the main purpose of these sessions is dialogue and open discussion.
+Topics may include career options, licensure, research, client populations, or open sessions.
+Each session opens with a brief introduction of the topic, discussing a few key points about the topic, and then open dialogue and discussion.